dslab-uniud/teaching/courses/Data Management for Big Data/2021-2022/README.md

 # 2021-2022 edition of the course

-Held by: Dr. Andrea Brunello (Part I) and Dr. Dario Della Monica (Part II and Part III)
+Held by: Dr. Andrea Brunello (Part I and Part III) and Dr. Dario Della Monica (Part II)

 ## Lecture materials